Mill Creek, Oklahoma: 2020 census

+2000 census

-The median income for a household in the town was $24,479, and the median income for a family was $26,250.
+As of the 2000 census, the median income for a household in the town was $24,479, and the median income for a family was $26,250.
 Males had a median income of $29,500 versus $16,250 for females.
 The per capita income for the town was $10,661.
 About 23.4% of families and 28.7% of the population were below the poverty line, including 43.0% of those under age 18 and 20.5% of those age 65 or over.

 Economy

 According to the Encyclopedia of Oklahoma History and Culture, the main economic activity now is extraction of gravel and granite.
 The granite is noted for its pink color and is marketed under the trade name "Autumn Rose."

 Notable people

 Cyrus Harris (1817-1888), was a native of Mississippi but moved to Mill Creek in 1855.
 He became the first governor of the Chickasaw Nation and was re-elected to the position four more times.
 He made his home near the present town of Mill Creek and was buried in Old Mill Creek Cemetery.

 Jess Larson, 1st Administrator of General Services, the administrator of the War Assets Administration, and as chairman and president of the Air Force Association, was born in Mill Creek in 1904.